-How to Make Notes from PW Modules
+How to Make Notes from PW NEET Modules

 PW modules are comprehensive, subject-oriented study sets designed by Physics Wallah for competitive exam preparation.
 These resources break down vast syllabi into structured, manageable units, combining NCERT-focused theory with multilevel practice exercises.
 They serve as a primary tool for students to build conceptual clarity and develop the problem-solving speed necessary for high-stakes entrance exams.